National Basketball Association: International competitions

 The NBA has sporadically participated in international club competitions.
 The first international competition involving the NBA was a 1978 exhibition game in Tel Aviv, Israel between the Washington Bullets and Israeli club Maccabi Tel Aviv.
 From 1987 to 1999 an NBA team played against championship club teams from Asia, Europe and South America in the McDonald's Championship.
 This tournament was won by the NBA invitee every year it was held.

+The first regular season NBA league games in Europe took place in 2011.
+In two matchups, the New Jersey Nets faced the Toronto Raptors at the O2 Arena in London in front of over 18,000 fans.